-Online shopping is more popular than ever in 2021, and the allure is clear: you can purchase whatever you need from the comfort of your home and often receive it within just a few days.
-Snowboards and snowboarding gear are no exception, and leading retailers like Evo, Backcountry, The House, and others have made it incredibly quick and easy to find exactly what you’re looking for, whether your days on the slopes are lift-assisted or involve skinning deep into the backcountry.
+Online shopping is more popular than ever, and the allure is clear: You can purchase whatever you need from the comfort of your home and often receive it within just a few days.
+Snowboards and snowboarding gear are no exception, and leading retailers like Evo, Backcountry, The House, and others have made it incredibly quick and easy to find exactly what you’re looking for.
 In creating the list of the top sites to purchase from, we prioritized factors like overall selection, available discounts, free shipping, and a good return policy.
 Finally, we would like to note that when you make a purchase through the links below, we receive a small commission, helping us continue to review and write about snowboard gear.
+For our favorite picks in each category, see our detailed snowboard gear reviews.

 Return policy: 366 days for new, unused items